rust-lang/rfcs/text/0000-dyn-error-generic-member-access.md

 Error handling in rust consists mainly of two steps, creation/propogation and reporting.
-The `std::error::Error` trait exists to bridge the gap between these two concerns.
+The `std::error::Error` trait exists to bridge the gap between these two steps.
 It does so by acting as a consistent interface that all error types can implement to allow error reporting types to handle them in a consistent manner when constructing reports for end users.

 The error trait accomplishes this by providing a set of methods for accessing members of `dyn Error` trait objects.
 The main member, the error message